EdgeFirstAI/documentation/docs/models/modelpack/training.md

 # Training ModelPack

 This tutorial describes the steps to train **ModelPack Vision** models in EdgeFirst Studio.
 For a tutorial to train Fusion models, see [Training Fusion Models](../fusion/training.md).
-It is highly recommended to be familiar with the concepts and UI elements in EdgeFirst Studio as described in the [EdgeFirst Studio: Overview](../../getting_started/studio.md).
+It is highly recommended to be familiar [navigating EdgeFirst Studio](../../studio/navigation.md).

 ## Verify Dataset